maxxiimo/the-front-end-manifesto/chp4-stylesheet-review.md

     :id => 'pageHeader'
     :id => 'pageheader'

-Obviously, one worders are best, but when nothing fits I personally use hyphens to separate words, and in some cases I concatenate, but not too often.
+Obviously, one worders are best, but when nothing fits I personally use underscores to separate words, and in some cases I concatenate, but not too often.
 I concatenate only when the words are small and distinguishable from one another.
 For example, .nowrap.

-Some people like to use underscores because when you double-click on one of the words, all the words are selected.
+I like to use underscores because when you double-click on one of the words, all of the words are selected.

-Whatever your style is I don't think it's worth a holy war with other developers, but do be consistent, i.e. if you're going to use hyphens, don't use underscores elsewhere and vice versa.
+Whatever your style is I don't think it's worth a holy war with other developers, but do be consistent, i.e. if you're going to use hyphens, don't use underscores elsewhere and vice versa, and never use both in the same class in.
+It's confusing.
 Again, I think it's okay to sprinkle in some concatenation like I described above.

 Here's some more opinions on the matter: